trilbymedia/grav-plugin-image-captions/README.md

 ```yaml
 class: caption
 ```
 Only images with these classes will get their titles converted.
-You can combine multiple classes ie. `caption block` will look only for images with both classes applied
+You can combine multiple classes ie. `caption block` will look only for images with both classes applied.

-## To Do

-- [ ] Future plans, if any